 Pull the roller adjustment knob straight out and turn to setting 1.
 Release the knob, making certain the pin on the roller housing engages the opening on the back of the adjustment knob, allowing the knob to fit flush against the roller housing.

-Turn Stand Mixer to speed 2.
+Turn Stand Mixer to setting 2.
 Feed flattened, lightly floured dough into rollers to knead.
 Fold dough in thirds like an envelope, flatten, lightly flour, and roll again.
 Repeat until dough is smooth and pliable and covers the width of the roller.
 Lightly dust pasta with flour while rolling and cutting to aid in drying and separation.

 Feed dough through rollers to further flatten the sheet of dough.
 Change the roller to setting 3, and repeat the rolling process.
 Continue to increase roller setting until you reach setting 8.
 Do not fold the dough during this step.
 Cut dough as needed to make it wieldy.
 Once the dough is rolled to setting 8, dust it lightly with flour then you can use it as desired to make lasagna or noodles.